Testbild-synth/super-sweet-16/README.md

 - Slide pot with CV input for held steps
 - Internal clock

-## Status - Second revision comfirmed working!
+## Status - Second revision comfirmed working! code needs a bit of cleanup and I need to upload a youtube explaining the use